Jaki Graham: Personal life

 Graham has been married to Tony Ormsby since 1976.
 They have a daughter Natalie (born 1981) and a son Ryan (born 1993).

 Awards

-In early October 2012, Graham was honoured with a Birmingham Walk of Star on Broad Street.
+In early October 2012, Graham was honoured with a star on Birmingham Walk of Stars on Broad Street.
 A show took place in the evening that month where she performed some of her hits, as well as a selection of songs from For Sentimental Reasons.

 In 2015, Graham was awarded an honorary degree from the University of Wolverhampton in recognition of her services to the music industry.